 Learning is a fundamental process in nervous systems.
 However, microorganisms without a nervous system have been shown to have simple learning abilities.
-The question of whether paramecia exhibit learning has been a topic of great scientific interests.
+The question of whether paramecia exhibit learning has been a topic of great scientific interest.
 However, it is not yet conclusive.
 Specifically, in 2006, a group of scientists reported that Paramecium caudatum can be trained to associate lighting conditions and electric shocks in its swimming medium.
 Scientists proposed, based on this observation, that microorganisms with no nervous system may save their cell memory by the modification of DNA (a concept called “epigenetic learning”).

-However, another study in 2017 suggested that the paramecia can only learn to associate the bright side of its swimming medium to electric current and not the dark side.
+However, another study in 2017 suggested that paramecia can only learn to associate the bright side of its swimming medium to electric current and not the dark side.
 The whole picture of learning and memory could be much complicated than we think.
 Looking forward to hearing more new studies on this very interesting topic.

 Can paramecia communicate?

 Paramecia may talk to their neighbors by releasing chemicals and cilia touching.
 Other than that, a research published on 2009 reported a very interesting observation – “Paramecia may communicate through light!”

 You can read this article for free on the website of PLoS One.
 Daniel Fels documented the interactions among different populations of Paramecium caudatum, separated by glass.
 Even through glass, the cells affected cell division and energy uptake in neighboring cell populations.
 Because the glass barriers effectively prohibit the transfer of chemical signals, Fels infers that these simple organisms are using a form of weak electromagnetic radiation, so-called biophotons, to communicate.
 Pretty amazing, right?